LABOR-LLM: Language-Based Occupational Representations with Large Language Models: Data Appendix

 \subsection{Combined data sources}

 Once pre-processed, the PSID81, NLSY79, and NLSY97 datasets are used to construct the input files to fine-tune all predictive models included in this project on their career trajectory data and covariates.
 For this purpose, each dataset is divided into three subdatasets: training, validation and test.
 The construction of the datasets for this stage follows \cite{vafa_career_2024}.
-The resumes or sequences of jobs are prepared into individual data files for the split they correspond to.
+The resumes or sequences of occupations are prepared into individual data files for the split they correspond to.
 That is, the resume data resulting from PSID81, NLSY79, and NLSY97 is structured as ``train.job,'' ``valid.job,'' and ``test.job.''
-In each file, each row corresponds to one individual in the sample, and jobs are designated using a classification code, such as O*NET or occ1990dd.
+In each file, each row corresponds to one individual in the sample, and occupations are designated using a classification code, such as O*NET or occ1990dd.
 Each covariate included in the dataset follows the same structure, and it should have the same number of rows as the job file associated, corresponding to the same group of individuals.
-Note that the covariate ``birth years'' is not included to fine-tune the CAREER-LLM model.

 \end{appendix}